 College life presents new, and sometimes difficult, challenges to all students and the Counseling Center strives to help students learn to navigate, manage and resolve those challenges.
 The Counseling Center assists students with personal, developmental, academic and mental health needs.
 To make an appointment, call 337-475-5136.
-Appointments are scheduled Monday-Friday from 8 a.m.-4:30 p.m.
+Appointments are scheduled Monday-Thursday from 8 a.m.-5 p.m. and Friday 7:30 a.m.-11:30 a.m.
 Walk-ins are available in the event of crisis/emergency situations.
 The Counseling Center is closed during holidays and official university closures.
 In case of on-campus emergencies on evenings, weekends, or holidays, please call McNeese Police at 337-475-5711.
-For off-campus emergencies, call 9-1-1 or go to the nearest emergency room.
+For offcampus emergencies, call 9-1-1 or go to the nearest emergency room.